LiudasRepkovas/oxylabs_uzduotis/README.md

 ## Configuration Notes
 - Port: Defined as PORT in src/config.ts (default 9000).
 Change it there and rebuild.
 - Traffic limit: Defined as TRAFFIC_LIMIT in src/config.ts (default 100).
 The ProxyClient reads this value at runtime.
-- Encoding and accounting: Incoming data is decoded as UTF‑8 because the server calls socket.setEncoding('utf8'), so inbound traffic is counted by JavaScript string length (characters).
+Number represents bytes.